What is peer support?

-What will Anthony Nolan’s peer support look like?
+What is Anthony Nolan’s peer support service?

-There are lots of peer support services out there, but we felt that the experience of a stem cell transplant is so unique in its challenges, that only someone who’d had a transplant could support someone going through a similar experience.
+There are lots of peer support services out there but we felt that the experience of a stem cell transplant is so unique in its challenges, that only someone who’d had a transplant could support someone going through a similar experience.

 We have recommended that a maximum of six calls take place for each peer support pairing.